CogitoNTNU/AlphaZero/README.md

 ## How to play
-To play against AlphaZero write:
+To play against AlphaZero execute:
 ```
 python3 play.py
 ```